September 12, 2019

 Karen Muldoon is the UK Sales Leader for Zendesk, the customer service and engagement platform.
 She manages a diverse team of salespeople, delivering software solutions to buyers all over the world, from the UK and USA to EMEA and beyond.

 Prior to her role at Zendesk, Karen was the Regional VP for UK Commercial Sales at Salesforce, a position she held for over 8 years.
-During this time, Karen supervised the UK mid-market sales team and was responsible for driving growth and recruiting the next generation of sales talent.
+During this time, Karen supervised the UK mid-market sales team and was responsible for sales strategy and recruiting the next generation of sales talent.

 In contrast to many other sales professionals, Karen has worked in a variety of non-sales jobs throughout her career, including account executive, systems analyst and software development roles.
 This gives her a fresh and unique perspective on the sales industry and the challenges that modern salespeople face.